chase-codes/istio_lab/modules/01-foundation/README.md

 ### Step 3: Observe Load Balancing

-Still inside the debug pod, observe how Kubernetes routes requests to different backend pods:
+Still inside the debug pod, observe how Kubernetes routes requests to different backend pods.
+Each request to the same Service IP gets routed to different pods:

 ```bash
 for i in $(seq 1 10); do